14.9

 GitLab 14.9 released with epic to epic linking and integrated security training

-GitLab 14.9 released with with epic to epic linking, integrated security training, a new Environments page design and much more!
+GitLab 14.9 released with epic to epic linking, integrated security training, a new Environments page design and much more!

 Today, we are excited to announce the release of GitLab 14.9 with epic to epic linking, integrated security training, a new Environments page design, rule mode for scan result policies and much more!